EdoardoLaGreca/scrtp/doc/style.md

 one because, even though it is not standard, it is quite widespread and easier to read and write.

-The order of contents of a header file and its respective source file should be the same.
+A header file and its respective source file should have the same content order for better organization, but it is not mandatory.